Geographical structure: Eastern Alps

 Mangart & Jalovec subgroup with the main summits and huts.
 For the interactive map check the site of Mangart and Jalovec group.

-If you want to reach Ljubljana by plane check a timetable on the site of Adria Airways, a national airline.
+If you want to reach Ljubljana by plane check a timetable on the site of Adria Airways

 From Ljubljana buses depart towards Kranjska Gora every 60 minutes.